theprotein/mad-mark/README.md

 ## Themes

 You can collect your components for layouts in `static/themes/<theme-name>`.
-One default theme with your project name was created for you by `bemark init` command.
+One default theme with your project name was created for you by `mark init` command.
 Theme folders follows [filesystem organisation for BEM projects](https://en.bem.info/methodology/filesystem/#file-system-organization-of-a-bem-project).
 Component is the subfolder of theme for entity with `*.bemhtml.js`, `*.css` and `*.js` implementation.
 For example you can write component for header.
 Put template below to `static/themes/<theme-name>/header/header.bemhtml.js`: